kfrawee/graph_api_project/README.md

 ## API Endpoints

-> You can find POSTMAN collection at: `/docs/Graph Node API.postman_collection.json`
+> You can find the POSTMAN collection at: `/docs/Graph Node API.postman_collection.json`

 ### Base URL
 ```